 - Use cert pinning

 - Adopt a retroactive, cash rewarded bug bounty program ;)

 Password managers are a great tool that everyone should use.
 Even though we exposed weaknesses in LastPass, it is still a solid tool and a better option than

 using the same password changing the last characters of your password everywhere.
 There are ways to harden your LastPass configuration that can avoid some of the explained attacks.
 Watch the talk and slides for more details on that.
 To finish, we want to point out that the security team at LastPass responded very quickly to all our reports and lot of the issues were fixed in just a couple days.
 It was very easy to communicate and work with them.

 We have seen media and tweets mentioning that we “hacked LastPass”.
 We did not hack LastPass.
 We also don’t feel comfortable with those claims.
 What we did is find a number of bugs, bad practices and design issues which we used to obtain the vault key and decrypt all passwords in different scenarios.
 There is no bug-free software and any future research on other password managers would likely have similar results.

-You can check the slides and hopefully Blackhat will publish the video soon.
+You can also check out the slides.
 If you have any questions/concerns, feel free to leave a comment.
 If one of those questions is what password manager you should use now, I can’t recommend any but make sure you use one!